Ian Egerton

 Ian Egerton (2 February 1931 – 21 April 2019) was an Australian rules footballer who played with Hawthorn in the Victorian Football League (VFL).
 Egerton also played for Victoria in 1955.

+Egerton initially played with the East Football Club in the Edward River Football Association in 1948, before playing with Deniliquin in 1949.
+Egerton then played with East FC in their 1950 Edward River Football Association premiership, then back to Deniliquin FC in 1951. before playing with Hawthorn from 1952 to 1957.